jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 *Programming language* : a complete set of rules (instructions) that one may write a computer program in.
 We write code in a given programming language.

-*Object Oriented Programming* : a model of software development that breaks code into functional units, called objects.

-*Compiler* : in Swift (and other languages), the compiler transforms the code you write, into something the computer can run.

 *Swift* : a programming language that allows you to write computer programs for iPhone, iPad and OSX machines.

 *Syntax* : the rules of how to write valid statements (code) in a given programming language.

-*Reserved Words* : words the syntax does not allow you to use.
-In Swift <code class="code-voice">let</code>, <code class="code-voice">var</code>, <code class="code-voice">true</code>, <code class="code-voice">false</code> are all examples.

 *Syntax error* : an misuse of the syntax, which is caught quickly by Xcode.
 A Swift program with a syntax error will not compile and therefore will not run.

 *Semantic error* : code has correct syntax, but does the wrong thing (including crashing).

 *Debugging* : the act of removing errors from a computer program.

-*Statement* : a single piece of code.

 ## Quick note on errors
 **Careful**: as we move through the exercises keep in mind that all the live-code sections of this document have all be syntactically correct or *none* of the code will run.